Germany Castle & Christmas Market Tour

 The tour does NOT include:

-• Airfare to and from Germany.
+• Airfare to Belgium and from Germany.

 • Meals other than those indicated in the itinerary.